electron-userland/electron-builder/docs/NSIS.md

+# 32 bit + 64 bit

+If you build both ia32 and xha arch, you in any case get one installer.
+Appropriate arch will be installed automatically.

 # GUID vs Application Name

 Windows requires to use registry keys (e.g. INSTALL/UNINSTALL info).
 Squirrel.Windows simply uses application name as key.